jbatara/ParksAndRec/README.md

 ```
 $dotnet run
 ```
 Open the browser to the address [http://localhost:5004](http://localhost:5004) and enjoy!
+You can try to make api calls using [Postman](https://www.getpostman.com/).

 This project is currently not hosted online.